a-musing-moose/narrative/scum/scum.rst

    :alt: Speed-accuracy trade-offs under different forms of decision-making.
 [1]_

 Different mechanisms of decision making have different trade-offs.
 The most obvious is speed vs. accuracy.
-At one of the scale you have blind-autocratic leadership (do what I say).
+At one end of the scale you have blind-autocratic leadership (do what I say).
 This is obviously super fast but is pretty crappy when it comes to accuracy.
 At the opposite end of the scale with have a truly democratic group where all information from all individuals is considered.
 This obviously takes time, but has the highest accuracy.

 Right slap-bang in the middle are self-organising groups.
 They are more accurate than individuals, but only slightly slower.
 Therefore making a good compromise between going fast and hitting targets.
 The article [1]_ that this diagram came from makes for pretty good reading in general about collective decision making and self organising groups.